-This scholarship, when combined with other financial sources, is intended to provide funding up to the cost of attendance (as determined by the University).
+This scholarship, when combined with other financial sources, is intended to provide funding up to the full cost of attendance (as determined by the University).

-All Holcombe Scholars receive advising and mentoring through the USF Honors College
+All Holcombe Scholars receive advising and mentoring through the USF Honors College.

-.
 There is a Holcombe Scholars Graduate Assistant who works with each student providing guidance and support.

 The scholarship is both a need-based and merit-based scholarship competition.
 Awards are disbursed over four fall and four spring semesters, or ending after receipt of the student's first bachelor's degree.
 Students must reapply each year for the scholarship.
 Returning Holcombe Scholars who maintain the eligibility requirements will be renewed as long as funding is available.

 The purpose of the scholarship is to help provide what each individual student needs to be successful, while allowing students to be students.
 We provide students who may otherwise struggle with the financial burden of gaining a college education an opportunity to get that education without having to give up life as a student or graduating with significant financial debt.

 Our hope is that each Holcombe Scholar will graduate from the University of South Florida and be successful in their chosen field.
 And that each one of them will then share their success with others.